nicolas-mark/deniable-initcpio/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how to set up full-disk encryption with plausible deniability using the `deniable` hook.
+Here is an example of how to set up full-disk encryption with plausible deniability using the `deniable` hook.
 The following block devices will be used in this example:
 * **nvme0n1** - m.2 SSD
 * **sda** - SATA SSD
 * **sdb** - USB (contains encrypted boot and efi)

 ### Prerequisites

-You should have a USB containing the encrypted boot partition and an EFI partition.
+You should have a removable drive containing the encrypted boot partition and EFI partition.
 The system drives should be encrypted with detached headers, which can be stored in a LUKS-encrypted loop device in the initramfs.

 <br/>
 <details open="open">